+Note, FLSA requires employer to keep payroll records that include additional information for at least three years.
+Personnel File - Employees do not have the right to view his or her personnel file unless an Personnel File - Employees do not have the right to view his or her personnel file unless an employee Access employee handbook specifically grants that right. employee Access Each employer shall keep records of and report to the administrator quarterly street address of each establishment, branch, outlet, or office of such employe nature of the operation, the number of persons employed and the wages paid each establishment, branch, outlet, or office.
+More details.
+Each employing unit shall establish records with respect to employment perfor it as hereinafter indicated and shall preserve such records, including thos existing for a period of not less than five years after the calendar year in white remuneration with respect to such services was paid.
+1. For each worker: ormed enow chathe place, porary 1940, other ear in were other rs per es are b. whether any week of partial unemployment claimed by an individual is in fact a week of less than full-time work; and c. time lost, due to unavailability for work by each worker who may be eligible for partial benefits.
 If an injury leads to death or lost time of over one week, an employer must submit a report (OWCA's First Report of Injury or Illness Form) to the insurer within ten (10) days of learning about the injury.
-The insurer submits the injury report to Louisiana's Office of Workers' Compensation Administration (OWCA) - which has exclusive and original jurisdiction over workers' compensation disputes.
 Workers' Compensation 9 YES In addition to OSHA logs which are retained for five years (federal requirement), each firm shall maintain other safety records for a period of one year from the end of the year for which the records are maintained (state requirement).
 These will include inspection reports, accident investigation reports, minutes of safety meetings, training records and the LDET-WC-1071A (Occupational Injury and Illness Quarterly Report Summary) Form.
-However, agricultural employers are exempt from filing LDET-WC-1071A Forms with the Office of Workers' Compensation.
-OSHA NO Louisiana is under federal OSHA jurisdiction which covers most private sector workers within the state.
+Agricultural employers are exempt from filing LDET-WC-1071A Forms with the Office of Workers' Compensation.
+OSHA YES Louisiana is under federal OSHA jurisdiction which covers most private sector workers within the state.
 Please sheet federal fact sheet for further information.
 Federal YES There are numerous federal rules about recordkeeping.
 Employers should review the federal fact sheet.